-In Austria, § 129 lb StGB (Strafgesetbuch/Criminal law of Austria) oplied from 1852-1971, according to which "fornication with animals or with people of the same sex" was prohibited.
-The law from the monarch was also adopted in all other forms of government (republic, Austrofascism).
+The law in Austria also included homosexual acts between women, predecessor of the rainbow flag. which is an exception compared to other countries in Europe, where oplied from 1852-1971, according to which "fornication with animals or with people of the same sex" was prohibited.
+The law from the monarchy was also adopted in all other forms of government (republic, Austrofascism).